publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXCV/m__us_usc_t16_s460kk.md

     (i) __Administration__

-        The Secretary shall administer the recreation area in accordance with this Act and provisions of laws generally applicable to units of the National Park System, including sections 1, 2, 3, and 4 of this title.
+        The Secretary shall administer the recreation area in accordance with this Act and provisions of laws generally applicable to units of the National Park System, including sections 1, 2, 3, and 4  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title.
 In the administration of the recreation area, the Secretary may utilize such statutory authority available for the conservation and management of wildlife and natural resources as appropriate to carry out the purpose of this section.
 The fragile resource areas of the recreation area shall be administered on a low-intensity basis, as determined by the Secretary.

     (j) __Cooperative agreements for rescue, fire prevention and firefighting, and law enforcement services__